-The Women’s Centre offers women quick access to emergency food, personal care supplies and bus tickets.
-We provide referrals to other agencies for food, clothing, furniture, housing, health, employment, education and recreation.
+To the best of our ability, we provide women with quick access to basic needs items such as emergency food, personal care supplies and bus tickets.
+We also offer referrals to other agencies for food, clothing, furniture, housing, health, employment, education and recreation.

-Legal Advice Clinic
+Legal Advice Clinics

 At the Women’s Centre, women can access information on resources and services, women’s issues and upcoming events.